forestgrape/coronavirus/index.md

 ---

-## Recent Update
+## Recent Updates
 - 1.4.
 Propelling Spikes: How coronaviruses use their spike proteins as propellors to fly around.
-Anytime they can move in all directions since their spikes are around the spherical virions. (special chapter consisting only of this two sentence).
+Anytime they can move in all directions since their spikes are around the spherical virions. (special note consisting only of this two sentences).
 - 29.3.
 Navigation bar with table of contents added.
 Layout adaptions to place the navbar.
 - 24.3.
 Regrouping [content](#content) into (currently) 8 topics both as files on github and content on github pages.
 - 23.3.
 [Temperature and Humidity Modulation](6_prevention_and_treatment/temperature_modulation.md) is proposed as a topical treatment: It reduces the number of infectious virions and enhances the immune response.
 There is solid biological and epidemiological evidence that it works if used early on! (explorative)